 (1) Promotion and Mutual Aid Corporation for Private Schools of Japan

-Improprieties - Improper accounting for subsidies for private universities' current expenses.
+Improprieties - Improper accounting of subsidies for private universities' current expenses.

-Presentation of Opinions (36) - Treatment of special subsidy for admission of adults in the subsidies for private universities' current expenses.
+Measures Taken - Treatment of special subsidy for supporting operations of large-scale facilities in the subsidies for private universities' current expenses.